transdigiware/blockchain/howto/ibp-console.md

 | **Proxy** | The {{site.data.keyword.blockchainfull_notm}} Platform proxy is responsible for routing traffic to the correct peer, CA and orderer nodes by using host header routing. |
 | **Peers, CAs, Orderers** | These are the nodes that are created by deploying the underlying helm charts.
 Note: These nodes could also be imported from other Kubernetes Cluster Service Instances.
 Because the keys are never stored by {{site.data.keyword.IBM_notm}}, every peer and orderer node includes a gRPC web proxy that allows the console to communicate with each node by using the keys in the console wallet. |
 | **RBAC** | Role based access control.
 The {{site.data.keyword.blockchainfull_notm}} Platform configures [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/){: external} in the cluster which is required to manage blockchain components in the cluster.
+{: caption="Table 2.Components that reside in the customer Kubernetes Cluster" caption-side="bottom"}

 ## Getting support
 {: #ibp-console-overview-support}